Allison Baver

 Allison Baver (born August 11, 1980) is an American retired short track speed skater.
-A member of the U.S. short track speed skating squad beginning in 2002, Baver earned multiple medials in ISU World Cup competition.
+A member of the U.S. short track speed skating squad beginning in 2002, Baver earned multiple medals in ISU World Cup competition.
 Baver competed in the 500m, 1000m, 1500m, and 3000m relay events and trained with the US permanent winter sports Olympic team in Salt Lake City, Utah.
 In the 2005–2006 season, she was ranked third overall in world rankings.
-In 2010 she won a bronze medal at the 2010 Winter Olympics.
+In 2010, she won a bronze medal at the 2010 Winter Olympics in Vancouver.

+In December 2021, Baver was indicted for allegedly defrauding the U.S. government during COVID-19 with fraudulent business claims in order to receive $10 million.
+According to the indictment, she claimed that her company, which she formed in 2019, had as many as 430 employees and a monthly payroll of over $4 million.
+On June 29, 2023, a federal jury convicted Baver of two counts of making false statements designed to influence a bank, one count of money laundering, and one count of contempt.
+She faces up to 40 years in prison.
+In October 2024, Baver's sentencing was delayed after her defense counsel withdrew.
+The judge in her case raised the possibility that Baver could file an appeal on the grounds of ineffective counsel.
+In September 2025, Baver requested a new trial.

+Early life and education

-Baver was born in Reading, Pennsylvania on August 11, 1980.
-At 11, Baver competed in the National Roller Skating Championships Philadelphia, PA, and at Wilson High School, she was a soccer player and cheerleader.
+Baver was born in Reading, Pennsylvania, on August 11, 1980.
+At age eleven, Baver competed in the National Roller Skating Championships in Philadelphia.
+At Wilson High School, she was a soccer player and cheerleader.
 She did not take up short track speed skating until her junior year of high school.
 In 2003, Baver graduated from Penn State with a Bachelor of Arts degree in marketing and management.
-Baver earned an MBA at the New York Institute of Technology.
+Baver earned an MBA from the New York Institute of Technology.

-Baver is also a public speaker associated with All American Speakers Bureau.
-On April 20, 2017, Baver was featured as a keynote speaker at Penn State University Women in Business' "Powerful Woman Paving the Way Conference".